This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Here are a few more ideas for budget stretching you can use!

-5 ways to keep more money at home:
+Stretching the Budget: 5 ways to save money

 Grow at least some of your own food